 Most people with bipolar disorder can be treated using a combination of different treatments.
 The treatment may include one or more of the following:

-- medication to prevent episodes of mania, hypomania (less severe mania) and depression - these are known as 'mood stabilisers' and are taken every day, on a long-term basis
+- medicine to prevent episodes of mania, hypomania (less severe mania) and depression - these are known as 'mood stabilisers' and are taken every day, on a long-term basis

-- medication to treat the main symptoms of depression and mania when they occur
+- medicine to treat the main symptoms of depression and mania when they occur

 - learning to recognise the triggers and signs of an episode of depression or mania